NoahHodgson/project-melia/docs/Melia-Cosmic-History.md

 set up some trade routes.
-Around this time also, the Tabradian lands gain independence as the structure of the Rocevelen royal family fell apart, leading to the formation of the four houses, each an off-shoot of the lineage of Gomash.
+Around this time also, the Tabradian lands gain independence as the structure of the Rocevelen royal family fell apart, leading to the formation of the four houses, each an off-shoot of the lineage of Gamesh.
 Pevolia goes to war with the princes again, but after two major battles, the Diacci Church intervenes and helps establish a truce.
 The Church's influence continues to grow.